-- When the temperature is below the idle range temperature, the fan is off. - When the temperature reaches the idle range temperature, the fan runs at the idle speed.
-The fan continues to run at the idle speed until the temperature rises to the set point temperature. - When the temperature is between the set point and on differential temperatures, fan speed increases or decreases proportionally with the temperature. - When the temperature is at or above the differential temperature, the fan runs at full speed.
+- When the temperature or THI is below the idle range value, the fan is off. - When the temperature or THI reaches the idle range value, the fan runs at the idle speed.
+The fan continues to run at the idle speed until the temperature or THI rises to the set point value. - When the temperature or THI is between the set point and on differential values, fan speed increases or decreases proportionally with the temperature or THI. - When the temperature or THI is at or above the differential value, the fan runs at full speed.